thedavidcarney/EXRDemux/README.md

 ## Goals

-- **Make the layer selection scriptable.** EXtractoR doesn't let us read or write that property, so we can't drive the importing and setup scripts that would be useful.
-EXRDemux exposes the layer selection as a normal scriptable parameter.
+- **Layer selection is scriptable.** EXRDemux exposes the layer selection as a normal scriptable property — read or write it from JSX/ExtendScript to drive automated importer and setup scripts.
-- **Stop the layer selection from getting stuck.** EXtractoR locks in the channel set at first import — re-render the EXR with a new pass, or remove one, and every existing instance silently drifts to the wrong channel.
-EXRDemux stores the layer name (as a hash) instead of the index and re-resolves on every render, so adding or removing lights doesn't require redoing your comp.
+- **Layer selection survives re-renders.** EXRDemux stores the layer name (as a hash) instead of an index and re-resolves it on every render.
+Add a new pass in Blender, remove one, swap orderings — every instance keeps pointing at the layer you originally picked, no need to redo your comp.
 - **Own the tool.** EXR demuxing is a vital part of our workflow; having our own implementation means we can make other improvements as we see fit.
-(For example, this caches a bit differently than EXtractoR and is modestly faster in my limited tests.)
+(In my limited tests it's also modestly faster.)

 ## Things I didn't test very much